Mad0731/deep_learning_and_reinforcemnet_learning/README.md

 # deep_learning_and_reinforcemnet_learning
- Foward training is doen by deep learning and optimization is done by reinforcemnet learning.
-The idea is to optimization the design geomtery according to the objective spectrum
+The objective of using deep learning is to generate design paparmeters according to the objective EM response.
+Hence, foward network training is done to predict the spectrum according to the design geometries features.
+Once the training is done minimizing MSE adn with out overfitting or underfitting, weights and biases of th enetwork is saved.
+Hereafter, these weights and biases can be used to predict the specrum accdoring to your geomtries input features.